Namespaces

 Internal Operations

 Internal CRUD operations (system tables like change tracking and idempotency) bypass the namespace wrapper.
-This ensures that server-managed infrastructure data is not scoped to individual tenants.
+This ensures that server-managed infrastructure data is not scoped to individual namespaces.

 import { createDatafnServer } from "@datafn/server";